 Many possible causes of poisoning.
 Medication, toxic plants or other substances.
 One of the most common causes of twitching in cats is due to the inappropriate administration of flea treatments which are for use in dogs.
 These products contain pyrethrin or permethrin, both of which are toxic to cats and must never be used due to their toxicity in cats.

 Twitching in the sleep is of no concern at all, but if you notice your cat twitching for no apparent reason, especially if accompanied by other symptoms, he should be seen by a veterinarian to determine the cause.

 Your veterinarian will perform a physical examination of your cat and obtain a medical history.
 He will check for other symptoms which may give a clue as to what is causing the twitching.
 The location of the twitching may give a clue as to the cause, is it the ears, tail, face/whiskers or all over the body?
-What other symptoms (if any) is your cat displaying?
+What other symptoms (if any) your cat displaying?
 All of these answers can give your vet clues as to the possible cause.